-- Must have competed within the last three WorldSkills Competitions (WorldSkills Leipzig 2013, WorldSkills São Paulo 2015, or WorldSkills Abu Dhabi 2017).
+- Must have competed within the last three WorldSkills Competitions (WorldSkills São Paulo 2015, WorldSkills Abu Dhabi 2017, or WorldSkills Kazan 2019).

 - Must be fully available during the WorldSkills Official events and cannot accept another WorldSkills role (i.e. Expert, Team Leader, Translator, Delegate, etc.).

 What is required in the application?

 All applicants are required to complete the online application form, it will be available in August 2019.
 As part of the online form applicants will be asked to:

-- Attach two recent high resolution photos of yourself: one as a head shot that can be used as a general profile photo and one shows you in your work environment.
+- attach two recent high resolution photos of yourself: one as a head shot that can be used as a general profile photo and one shows you in your work environment, and

-- In addition, applications are required to have a recommendation form submitted by the Team Leader and a representative from the Member organization.
+- have a recommendation form submitted by the Team Leader and a representative from the Member organization.